Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Conclusion

-/ here
+/ Here

-How to be examined to be sure of your own health?
-When to start doing an ultrasound of the mammary glands, and when a mammogram?
-For whom is a colonoscopy recommended?
-How often do you need to take smears and laboratory tests of urine and blood?
-A list of all the studies required for an adult at each life stage is given below.
+How to get tested to be sure own health?
+When should I start doing a breast ultrasound and when should I start a mammogram?
+Who is recommended for colonoscopy?
+How often should smears be taken and lab tests urine and blood?
+List of all studies required for an adult at each life stage, we present below.

-To clarify this list, consult your doctor, he may prescribe more frequent examinations if indicated.
+To clarify this list, consult your doctor; he may prescribe more frequent examinations if indicated.

 Age from 20 to 30 years